-Tara holds a thriving studio filled with students of all ages.
-Her students frequently successfully audition into honors ensembles and have gone on to further their education in music at universities.
-Tara also serves as a chamber ensemble coach for two flute quartets and held her first masterclass held in October 2019 alongside retired Philadelphia Orchestra flutist Loren Lind, where she was the piccolo clinician.
+Tara holds a thriving private studio filled with students of all ages.
+In fall 2024, she is projected to begin teaching at Rutgers University - Camden.
+Her students frequently successfully audition into honors ensembles and have gone on to further their education in music at universities, such as Ithaca College, Rowan University, Lebanon Valley College, and more - some of her students have also been accepted into Berklee College of Music, Montclair State University, University of Massachusetts, Ursinus College, Rutgers University (New Brunswick), University of Delaware, plus other notable institutions .
+Tara also serves as a chamber ensemble coach for Luminance Flute Quartet and held her first masterclass alongside retired Philadelphia Orchestra flutist Loren Lind, where she was the piccolo clinician.
 She frequents schools in the area to work with and coach flute students in music programs throughout the New Jersey, New York, Delaware, and Maryland areas.

 Tara recently graduated in May of 2023 Peabody Institute with a Graduate Performance Diploma in piccolo under the tutelage of Philadelphia Orchestra’s Erica Peel.
 At Peabody Institute, Tara was awarded an "Outstanding Performer" scholarship.
 At Peabody she was principal piccolo of Conductors Orchestra, Peabody Symphony Orchestra, and Concert Orchestra.